Guy Protheroe: Early life and education

-A particularly fruitful period for the ensemble came during the 1980s as a result of two collaborations: violinist Irvine Arditti became leader of the group (when strings were required) and brought with him his fellow players from the Arditti String Quartet, and the link with Middelburg introduced the American pianist and avid champion of new music, Yvar Mikhashoff, who in turn became an influential artistic adviser to the Almeida Festival in London.
-During this time, in addition to its regular work in London, Spectrum toured the East Coast of the US, giving concerts in New York, Hartford, Buffalo and Albany, and also made two award-winning recordings: Jonathan Harvey's Bhakti, the first release of the newly-established ‘New Music Cassettes’ label launched by SPNM in 1989 and a Sunday Times Pick of the Year, and a collection of Xenakis ensemble pieces for Wergo in 1990, which was awarded the Preis der Deutschen Schallplattenkritik.

-At the recommendation of Iannis Xenakis, Guy Protheroe was appointed Guest Conductor to the Xenakis Ensemble in Holland for several years, working with many international composers including John Cage.
+Career

+Protheroe started his career with his academic pursuits developing interest in music theory and composition during this time, his notable collaboration with the renowned Greek musician Vangelis get him into prominence during the late 1980s.

+He led the premiere performance of the Arts Council Contemporary Music Network series, as well as the opening concert of the first Huddersfield Festival of Contemporary Music with the Philip Jones Brass Ensemble.
+In 2000, he directed a series of staged performances of Xenakis' Oresteia at the Royal Opera House's Linbury Studio Theatre in Covent Garden, garnering rave acclaim.

 During the 1990s Spectrum ceased to promote or perform on a regular basis, due to a combination of circumstances: the Arditti String Quartet had risen to become one of the most acclaimed and busiest string quartets anywhere, leaving its players little time to do anything else; Yvar Mikhashoff succumbed to Aids and died in Buffalo in 1993; there was very little public funding dedicated to new music performance (and much of the music then being written was in new styles which turned out to be much more programmable in mainstream classical concerts), and in addition the Protheroes were increasingly in demand in the sphere of commercial music.
-However, in almost a full circle, Spectrum was brought together again in January 2000 to give the first professional performances in the newly-constructed Linbury Studio Theatre at the Royal Opera House, Covent Garden.
+However, in almost a full circle, Spectrum was brought together again in January 2000 to give the first professional performances in the newly constructed Linbury Studio Theatre at the Royal Opera House, Covent Garden.
 The promoter was Lina Lalandi, and the work was Xenakis's Oresteia Suite, in a staged version by the French director Alain Germain.
 For this production the ensemble was extended to include a group of singers and actors and the performances received universally outstanding critical acclaim.